-CIMB Group avoids unwanted credit or market risk concentrations by diversifying its portfolios through a number of measures.
+Our Group avoids unwanted credit or market risk concentrations by diversifying our portfolios through a number of measures.
 Amongst others, there are guidelines in place relating to maximum exposure to any products, counterparty, sectors and country.

-The following tables summarise the extent of which exposures are covered by eligible credit risk mitigants as at 31 December 2017 and 31 December 2016:
+The following tables summarise the extent of which exposures are covered by eligible credit risk mitigants as at 31 December 2018 and 31 December 2017: